george-nigm/Improvements-to-ML-algorithms/README.md

 - house-prices-advanced-regression-techniques.
 Missing values: 6965 / 115340, (6.039%)

 * * *

 ## Encoding Categorical Data
 Due to the inability of some imputation methods and all anomaly detection methods to process categorical data, these categorical data encoding methods are used:
 1. Dummy Encoding
 2. Hash Encoding
 3. Target Encoding

+This is mentioned when used. (in K-NN imputation)

 * * *

 ## Methods of imputation of data